-You can teach an online photography class with minimal resources or budget.
-You can save time with these pre-made photography lessons, plus. tech requirements minimal.
-There are some basics that you need to teach photography online and offer a high-value online photography course.
+Teaching online photography classes is easy to do with minimal resources or budget.
+You can save time with these pre-made photography lessons and keep tech requirements to a minimum.
+These are some basics that you need to teach photography online and offer a high-value online photography course.

 While it’s possible to run online courses through your smartphone or tablet, it’s not ideal.
 Size of screen is an issue and built-in microphones don’t offer great sound quality.
 It’s hard to share files and it just doesn't look professional.
 You’re much better off with a laptop or PC with a large screen.

-You need to use some type of video platform such as Zoom or Skype or StreamYard.
+You will need to use some type of online video platform.
+Two of my favorites are Zoom and StreamYard.
 Each platform has its own features such as screen sharing, file sharing, and chat functionality.
-Choose a platform that offers the features you need and get comfortable using it before you launch your online course.
+Choose a platform that offers the features you need and get comfortable using it before you actually launch your online class.

-The quality of your videos will impact the success of your online course, so it’s best to use a high-quality webcam.
+Keep in mind you want to offer the best experience possible to your students while they’re going through your course, so it’s best to use a high-quality webcam.
+You can get some great webcam options that are inexpensive and easy to install, Logitech webcam is one example.
 You may even want to hook up your DSLR.
-Keep in mind you want to offer the best experience possible to your students while they’re going through your course.
-You can get some great webcam options that are inexpensive and easy to install, Logitech webcam is one example.
+If you are going to livestream with your DSLR you will likely need a small piece of equipment called an El Gato Cam Link.

 In some ways, your microphone is even more important than your webcam.
-If your words can’t be clearly heard by your students, this will present a serious barrier to their learning and ruin the overall experience.
-You can use a headset mic if you want the option to move around while teaching, or a standard mic like the Blue Yeti.
+If your words can’t be clearly heard by your students, this will present a barrier to their learning and ruin the overall experience.
+You can use a standard mic like the Blue Yeti.
+You can also incorporate the use of headphones air pods for better overall sound quailty.

 The above are the essentials but you may also consider using the following:

-With a few investments in the proper tools, you’ll be ready to start teaching a photography online, get more clients and earn more income in your photography business.
+With these few investments in the proper tools, you’ll be ready to start teaching photography online, earn extra income and establish yourself as the expert in your area.

 Comments will be approved before showing up.